MSFEALabsRobotics/AMR-F2025/Topic4/2-EKF.md

 1. Change the angular velocity.
 How does EKF behave?
 2. Increase measurement noise $R$.
 What happens to Kalman Gain $K$?
 3. Compare prediction vs update paths.
 What do you notice?
+4. In the range plot, compare noisy vs EKF-predicted ranges.

 ---